Ever worry about bothering people with your emails or postcards?

 7 Ways to Slice and Dice Your List

-Your list segments will vary based on the messages you are sending, but these are the 7 types of segmenting that I suggest frequently to my Art Biz Coach clients.
+Your list segments will vary based on the messages you are sending, but these are the 7 types of segmenting that I suggest frequently to my Art Biz Success clients.

 If you make more than one line of work, consider dividing your list according to customer interests.
 For example, combine jewelry patrons together in one group and functional pottery patrons in another.

 This doesn’t mean that you won’t email both interest lists at the same time, or that a contact can’t belong to both groups.
 It only means that you have the capability to personalize emails in the future.

 If you make online sales and can find a way to connect your online shopping cart to your email platform, do it!